lissine0/Monal-wiki/FAQ---Frequently-Asked-Questions.md

 ### How to delete all messages for a contact or group chat (MUC)?
 <details>
 <summary>Give me an answer</summary><br>
-It's already implemented in our alpha and beta release.

 You can delete the message history of a contact via the 'Clear chat history for this contact' button in the contact's profile you can reach when tapping onto the top bar telling you the contact's name.
 </details>